-Sometions that are assured for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Custodial care Custodial Care is a service to support a safe and smooth transition to assist your return to your home following an acute care hospital inpatient stay, acute care hospital observation stay, inpatient rehab stay, long term acute care hospital stay or skilled nursing facility inpatient stay, skilled nursing facility inpatient stay, skilled nursing facility inpatient stay, or an outpatient procedure performed at a facility (not a provider's office).
-This does not include outpatient procedures such as diagnostic tests. \$0 copay for up to 20 hours of services after a qualifying event; maximum of 60 hours each year for Home- Based Palliative Care and In-Home Support Services (custodial care) combined. \$30 copay per hour for Home-Based Palliative Care and In-Home Support Services, up to 20 hours after a qualifying event; maximum of 60 hours each year in-and out-of- network combined.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Custodial care Custodial Care is a service to support a safe and smooth transition to assist your return to your home following an acute care hospital inpatient stay, acute care hospital observation stay, inpatient rehab stay, long term acute care hospital stay or skilled nursing facility inpatient stay, skilled nursing facility inpatient stay, or an outpatient procedure performed at a facility (not a provider's office).
+This does not include outpatient procedures such as diagnostic tests. \$0 copay for up to 20 hours of services after a qualifying event. \$30 copay for up to 20 hours of services after a qualifying event.
 The services must be initiated within 30 days of discharge from your inpatient stay or outpatient procedure.
 The services must be provided by a professional agency - either a licensed home health agency or a certified home health agency.
 The services must be for you and can include activities of daily living support such as dressing and bathing, light housework, medication assistance, meal preparation and errands related to your condition (such as picking up prescriptions from the drug store).
 Services such as yard work or activities of daily living for someone else in your home are not covered.
-In-Home Support Services Papa - In-Home Support Services Papa offers in-home support services with everyday instrumental activities of daily living (IADLs) for members as well as offer companionship provided by Papa Pals.
-Papa Pals may assist with the following types of services: House tasks: light surface cleaning, meal prep, oranization, physical safety, light gardening, and laundry.
-Pet help: take pets for a walk, play fetch or with toys, fill food, and water.
-You have access to 30 hours of help from a Papa Pal per year at no cost to you.
-Not covered
+Maximum of 60 hours total each year.
+Unused hours will not be carried forward to the next plan year.
+Services require prior authorization.